 If you're traveling to Canada, it's helpful to know a little about the money that you'll be using when you're there.
-All of Canada uses the Canadian Dollar (C$ or CAD).
-The Canadian dollar’s value floats against that of all other major currencies.
+All of Canada uses the Canadian Dollar (CA$ or CAD).
+Like most global currencies, the value of the Canadian dollar floats against that of all other major currencies.
+In fact, the Canadian dollar is the closest example to a pure floating currency because of how little the country's central bank has interfered.
 Since about 2014, the Canadian dollar has been worth about 70 or 80 cents compared to one U.S. dollar.

-The low Canadian dollar in 2016 is in contrast to the years between 2009 and 2014 when the U.S. and Canadian dollars were approximately on par, with the CAD hovering either just below or just above the U.S. dollar.
-In the 1980’s and 90’s, the CAD was considerably lower than the U.S. dollar.
-At times when the Canadian dollar is low, shopping in Canada is a real bargain for those with American currency (but remember to factor in the sales tax).
+The low Canadian dollar in 2019 is in contrast to the years between 2009 and 2014 when the U.S. and Canadian dollars were approximately on par, with the CAD hovering either just below or just above the U.S. dollar.
+In the 1980s and '90s, the CAD was worth considerably less than the U.S. dollar due to inflation rates, international conflict, and budget deficits, among other reasons.
+At times when the Canadian dollar is low, shopping in Canada is a real bargain for those shopping with U.S. currency (but remember to factor in the sales tax).

-Canadian bills or bank notes are commonly available in $5, $10, $20, $50, and $100 dollar denominations.
-The $1 and $2 bills have been replaced with coins (the loonie and the toonie).
+Canadian bills or bank notes are commonly available in CA$5, CA$10, CA$20, CA$50, and CA$100 dollar denominations.
+The CA$1 and CA$2 bills have been replaced with coins (the loonie and the toonie).

-Canadian coins include the Loonie, Toonie, 25¢ quarter, 10¢ dime, 5¢ nickel, and 1¢ penny.
+Canadian coins include the Loonie, Toonie, 25-cent quarter, 10-cent dime, 5-cent nickel, and 1-cent penny.
 Although production of the penny has been stopped and phased out, some people hang on to one or two as a keepsake.
 Since 2014, purchase totals have been rounded off to the nearest nickel to take pennies out of circulation.

 Beginning in 2011, the federal government of Canada began replacing paper bills with polymer bank notes to cut down on counterfeiting.
 These polymer notes are more slippery and may sometimes easily stick together, so take care when dealing with a stack of bills.